G-Node/g-node-portal/source/key_functions/data_api/principles.rst

     Request: GET /electrophysiology/spiketrain/1546/

+returns the spiketrain object with an ID = 1546 in JSON format.

-When you need to create or update object(s), a data sent together with the POST requests should be in a JSON format, for example:
+When you need to create or update object(s), you send a POST request with the same URL syntax.
+Data, sent together with the POST request should be in a JSON format, for example:

  ::